Consumer Medicine Information

 muscle or joint pain, swelling, stiffness or weakness

 excessive saliva or drooling

-hair loss, dandruff, rash or other skin disorders, or nail infection
+hair loss, dandruff, rash or other skin disorders, nail infection

 blocked nose, sinusitis, nose bleed

 breast swelling (men or women)